projectsveltos/sveltos/docs/use_cases/use_case_gitops.md

 ## Sveltos and GitOps

-With the latest release of Sveltos [v0.23.0](https://github.com/orgs/projectsveltos/discussions/454), the existing integration with [Flux](https://fluxcd.io/) was enhanced.
 Flux is a CNCF graduate project that offers users a set of continuous and progressive delivery solutions for Kubernetes which are open and extensible.

 By integrating Flux with Sveltos, we can automate the synchronisation of any desired Kubernetes add-ons, removing any manual steps and ensuring consistent deployment across different clusters.